SaniyaDevarshi04/Sales-Performance/README.md

 # Sales-Performance
-A dynamic Power BI dashboard showcasing sales performance by region, category, and time, using KPIs, interactive charts, and slicers to drive actionable business insights.
+A Power BI dashboard showcasing sales performance by region, category, and time, using KPIs, interactive charts, and slicers to drive actionable business insights.

 # **Sales Performance Dashboard** 📊